Schweitzer-Mauduit Internationa – Consensus Indicates Potential 43.0% Upside

 Schweitzer-Mauduit Internationa found using ticker (SWM) now have 2 analysts in total covering the stock.
 The consensus rating is ‘Strong_Buy’.
-The target price ranges between 48 and 42 calculating the mean target price we have 45.
-Given that the stocks previous close was at 31.46 this would imply there is a potential upside of 43.0%.
-There is a 50 day moving average of 32.78 and the 200 day moving average is 30.94.
-The company has a market cap of $981m.
-You can visit the company’s website by visiting: http://www.swmintl.com
+The target price ranges between 48 and 42 and has a mean target at 45.
+Now with the previous closing price of 31.46 this would indicate that there is a potential upside of 43.0%.
+There is a 50 day moving average of 32.78 and the 200 moving average now moves to 30.94.
+The market cap for the company is $981m.
+Visit the company website at: http://www.swmintl.com

 Schweitzer-Mauduit International, together with its subsidiaries, provides engineered solutions and advanced materials for various industries worldwide.
 The company operates through two segments, Advanced Materials & Structures and Engineered Papers.
 The Advanced Materials & Structures segment manufactures and sells resin-based rolled goods, such as nets, films, and meltblown materials for filtration, transportation, construction and infrastructure, medical, and industrial end-markets.
 The Engineered Papers segment provides low ignition propensity cigarette papers that are designed to self-extinguish when not actively being smoked; reconstituted tobacco, and wrapper and binder products use in machine-made cigars; alkaline battery separator papers; and commodity paper grades for printing and writing, flooring laminates, and food service packaging.
 The company was incorporated in 1995 and is headquartered in Alpharetta, Georgia.